MCP Server

 Endpoint

-POST https://editclips.online/mcp Uses Streamable HTTP transport (stateless).
-Authentication is the same Bearer API key used by the REST API.
+Uses Streamable HTTP transport (stateless).
+Authentication is the same Bearer API key used by the REST API (an X-API-Key header also works).
+Also listed on Smithery and in the official MCP registry as online.editclips/mcp.

 Quick setup